SlimeVR/SlimeVR-Docs-Site/src/diy/imu-comparison.md

 ## What determines a "poor magnetic environment"?

-Often things made of steel or other ferromagnetic materials contribute most to a poor magnetic environment.
-Some common examples of things that might affect your magnetic environment include, but are not limited to: spring mattresses, radiators, PC cases, desktop speakers, or furniture that's made of steel.
-In most cases, the effect that these things will have extends about 6-12 inches (15-30 cm) and within that range may cause the IMU to rotate incorrectly.
-The size and amount of mass directly impacts the size of the affected area; a paper clip might only affect your IMU if it's directly next to it, whereas a steel bedframe might affect an area 6-12 inches (15-30 cm) away as previously mentioned.
+Often objects made of steel or other ferromagnetic materials contribute most to a poor magnetic environment.
+Some common examples of things that might affect your magnetic environment include, but are not limited to: spring mattresses, radiators, PC cases, desktop speakers, or furniture made of steel.
+In most cases, the effect that these things will have extends about 15-30 cm (6-12 inches) and within that range may cause the IMU to rotate incorrectly.
+The size and amount of mass directly impacts the size of the affected area; a paper clip might only affect your IMU if it's directly next to it, whereas a steel bedframe might affect an area 15-30 cm (6-12 inches) away as previously mentioned.
 In most cases, depending on the size of your playspace, these issues of certain objects causing interference can be mitigated by avoiding or repositioning these items.
-Regardless, other factors such as the wiring or rebar in your building could also affect your magnetic environment.
+Regardless, other factors such as the wiring, plumbing or rebar in your building could also affect your magnetic environment.
 These last few examples are harder to predict and illustrate why it's important to test with an app before assuming you might have a stable magnetic environment.

 It's also worth mentioning that some controllers have magnets in them, either to hold the battery door closed or for the trigger.
 As such, placing your controller near a tracker with a magnetometer may cause it to spin slightly.